Backups

 To replicate your database off host so you can restore if you lose the host, Doltgres supports two different concepts: remotes and backups.

-Using a remote for backup allows you to back up all committed changes.
-You add a remote using the select dolt_remote()
+Using a for backup allows you to back up all committed changes.
+You add a remote using the .
+Then you push a branch to a remote using the .

 The backup